corrimori/teachgiving/README.md

 ##### Can I give a tiny bit of money and will that even help?

-When you give small amounts, even "nano" amounts, it can add up to something signifigant over time.
+When you give small amounts, even "nano" amounts, it can add up to something significant over time.
 Inspire children with giving goals.
 (Give early.
-Give often)
+Give often.)

 ##### The Solution: